Staff

 Joan (Joanie) Thalheimer, LMHC, SCHOOL BASED THERAPIST AT Scotia-glenville school district

-Rachel Wolfield, LCSW-R, School Based Therapist at Schuylerville School
+Rachel Wolfield, LCSW-R, School Based Therapist at Schuylerville School DISTRICT

 Rachel is a Licensed Clinical Social Worker who has been working in the field for over 25 years.
 She graduated from SUNY Albany with her Bachelor's degree in Psychology and went on to earn her Master's degree in Social Work from Fordham University.
 She is currently based in Schuylerville Elementary School working with students in Kindergarten through sixth grade.